Nagy-Zoltan/CSS_aimbot/README.md

 # CSS_aimbot
-Basic aimbot for Counter-Strike Source
+Basic aimbot for Counter-Strike Source.
+Also has norecoil, noflash.
+Offsets are now hardcoded, so they need to be fixed.